eebadreza/HackBots_29/README.md

 This repo consists of all the items that we used at HackerWar3.0

-## Team Members/Contributers
+## Team Members / Contributers

-- 1.Eebad Reza
+- Eebad Reza
-- 2.Raj Aryan
+- Raj Aryan
-- 3.Aakriti Kumari
+- Aakriti Kumari
-- 4.Sneha Rani
+- Sneha Rani

 ## Problem Statement for Web Dev ::
 Over 23 million artisans work in the Indian handicraft and handloom industry.
 A cross-border e-commerce marketplace will bring customers and sellers together on a single business platform.
 It will aid in the expansion of their firm as well as the overall economy of our country.